Headaches and Migraines Specialists

 Determining the Cause of Your Headaches

 Treatment by a physical therapist can be very effective in treating your headache pain.
-Even after seeing your primary physician, you may get a referral to a physical therapist in Brooklyn because doctors understand the process works well for many people.
+Even after seeing your primary physician, you may get a referral to a Brooklyn physical therapy clinic because doctors understand the process works well for many people.

 Your physical therapist conducts a separate, thorough evaluation in an effort to determine what’s causing your headaches before developing a treatment plan for you.